About Kate Douglas --updated February 14, 2019

 I also wrote a three book erotic paranormal series with St. Martin's--Feral Passions, which is part of the SMP Wolf Games collection.
 Feral Passions released as an ebook duet with AC Arthur in Claimed by the Mate, Vol. 1, and in a print three book anthology titled Growl with both AC and Eve Langlais.
 Wild Passions is in Claimed by the Mate Vol. 2 as well as in the Wild anthology, again with AC and Eve Langlais.
 The final book in the series, Dangerous Passions was in both Claimed by the Mate Vol. 3 and the Hunger anthology.
 All three of my Feral Passions stories are now available as a single ebook bundle by the same name.

 On the home front, my husband is still putting up with me after close to fifty years, though I'm convinced it's got to be hell living with me when I'm deep into a new book.
 We've got two grown kids and a total of six perfect grandchildren, which we don't see as often as we used to.
 Doug and I have recently moved back to the mountains.
-We gave Healdsburg six years and never did feel like it was home, but now, after moving across the state to the wonderful little of Georgetown in the Sierra Nevada gold country, we both feel as if we've found our forever home. (sort of sounds like animal rescue, right?)
+We gave Healdsburg six years and never did feel like it was home, but now, after moving across the state to the wonderful little town of Georgetown in the Sierra Nevada gold country, we both feel as if we've found our forever home. (sort of sounds like animal rescue, right?)
 We'd almost given up on our dream of living in the country again, but one night I came home from a walk and asked Doug what he thought about moving.

 His answer was a simple, "Where?"